Batch scanning photos can be daunting but this breakdown of the process should help get you started.

 Scan all the large and loose photos first – You soon learn to get into a rhythm and how best to move photos on and off the scanner in a clean efficient way.

 Cleaning as you go – Dusting with compressed air, photo cloth, or brush as you go.
 Whilst photos are scanning clean the next batch ready to lay down.
 The lessons you learn from on fly exposure and scanning setting adjustments here will be useful in keeping it super streamlined when moving to the “packet” photos.

-Get into a rhythm – Scan, prepare next batch, dust, save scanned photos, lift lid, store photos back in packet, repeat!
-After each packet give the scanner a quick burst of air or dust down and move on to the next.
+Get into a rhythm – Scan, prepare next batch, dust, save scanned photos, lift the lid, store photos back in the packet, repeat!
+After each packet, give the scanner a quick burst of air or dust down and move on to the next.

 Saving – Scan and save the images in a resolution suited to your needs.
 If you are only going to view them on a screen then you may not need as high a resolution than if you may want to crop and print part or all of the images you are scanning.
 Choosing to save a TIFF or low compression JPEG is a personal choice.
 A 600 DPI scan of a 6×4 can easily come out at 8Mb and a TIFF at 24 Mb.
 If scanning 6000 images that are 144 GigaBytes.

 Set aside as much time as you can give.
 If you want to break it down into 1 hour a day no problem.
 Work out how many you can do in 1 hour and then you will be able to work out how long it will take for any number of photos.
 With batch scanning many thousands of photos it is up to you how to plan.